 15. Avoid wall-mounted sanitaryware where possible

 Ditch wall-mounted fittings, as less work equals less cost.
 Wall-mounted taps, basins and toilets often require specialist fixings, chasing out to house plumbing, and the concealment of cisterns.
 It’s quicker and cheaper to fit deck-mounted taps, pedestal basins and close-coupled WCs.
+Take a look at our guide to choosing a toilet for more tips.

 16. Don’t go overboard with lighting